ingesolvoll/kee-frame/README.md

 You can specify your dispatch explicitly using a special keyword as your event id, like this: `{:on-success [:kee-frame.core/next 1 2 3]}`.
 The keyword will be replaced by a generated id for the next in chain.

+## Introducing kee-frame into an existing app

+The chain feature is a pure add-on to re-frame, and can be easily introduced in an existing app.
+The controller feature depends on the specific routing implementation of kee-frame, so to use controllers you might need to adapt your routing.
+In order to ease this process, the `start!` function has a configuration option named `:process-route`.
+This can be a function that accepts the route data and modifies it to fit your existing app.

 ## Credits

 The implementation of kee-frame is quite simple, building on rock solid libraries and other people's ideas.
 The main influence is the [Keechma](https://keechma.com/) framework.
 It is a superb piece of thinking and work, go check it out!
 Apart from that, the following libraries make kee-frame possible:

 * [re-frame](https://github.com/Day8/re-frame) and [reagent](https://reagent-project.github.io/).
 The world needs to know about these 2 kings of frontend development, and we all need to contribute to their widespread use.
 This framework is an attempt in that direction.
 * [bidi](https://github.com/juxt/bidi).
 Simple and easy bidirectional routing.
-I love bidi, but I'm considering adding support for more data-oriented routing libraries like keechma and bide.
+I love bidi and think it fits very well with kee-frame, but I'm considering adding support for more routing libraries.
 * [accountant](https://github.com/venantius/accountant).
 A navigation library that hooks to any routing system.
 Made my life so much easier when I discovered it.
 * [etaoin](https://github.com/igrishaev/etaoin) and [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh).
 2 good examples of how powerful Clojure is.
 Etaoin makes browser integration testing fun again, while lein-test-refresh provides you with a development flow that no other platform will give you.